MuhtasimTanmoy/notebook/course/distributed system.md

     - Test and Set
 - Api involves a naming system called 'zNodes'
     - Regular permanent zNode
-    - Ephimeral zNode - Client need to continuously end heartbeat to keep it
+    - Ephemeral zNode - The client needs to continuously end the heartbeat to keep it
     - Sequential
 - Herd effect